 A biosafety cabinet must receive this process regularly.
 You should never attempt to disinfect this unit yourself!
 Always call a professional to properly decontaminate your biosafety cabinet.
 Attempting it yourself can be incredibly hazardous.

 Centrifuges are another unit that a trained professional must decontaminate.
 Additionally, you should develop a routine schedule for decontamination, as the materials within a centrifuge can often be hazardous.

 Fume hoods use laminar airflow to eliminate toxic vapors and chemicals from the workspace.
 Therefore, regular certification and decontamination is essential.
 SEPS can assist you with both.
 Keeping fume hoods sanitary is critical to keeping your personnel safe.

 Ovens, incubators, water baths, scales, chemical storage cabinets, dehydrating units, and other lab machinery all require professional decontamination.

 Conclusion – Decontamination & S.E.P.S.

-At S.E.P.S., we’ve made lab safety and hygiene our practice and our top priority.
-Decontamination is absolutely essential to keeping labs safe and operational.
-Some lab environments can present certain risks, and we make it our mission to eliminate them.
+At SEPS, we’ve made lab safety and hygiene our practice and top priority.
+Decontamination is essential to keeping labs clean and sterile.
+Of course, some lab environments present certain risks, and we make it our mission to eliminate them.